 Connectivity is also improving.
 When digital checklists connect with equipment data and service records, technicians can see more of the story before they arrive.
 That helps them prepare for the stop instead of reacting after the fact.
 It also makes the business more responsive when conditions change quickly.

 The companies that benefit most will be the ones that treat digital checklists as part of a larger operating system, not a standalone form.
 That is where purpose-built pool service software has the edge.
-It brings routing, billing, chemical tracking, reports, payroll, QuickBooks integration, and the customer portal into one workflow, so the checklist supports the whole business instead of sitting off to the side.
+It brings routing, statement billing, chemical tracking, reports, payroll, QuickBooks integration, and the customer portal into one workflow, so the checklist supports the whole business instead of sitting off to the side.

 Digital checklists improve field productivity because they bring order to work that changes constantly.
 They streamline routine tasks, improve accountability, reduce errors, and make it easier for the field and office to stay aligned.
 For pool service companies, that means fewer missed steps, cleaner handoffs, and better use of technician time.